artmetla/DejaView/docs/analysis/debug-tracks.md

 # Debug Tracks

-Debug Tracks are a way to display tabular results from running a PerfettoSQL query as a so-called "debug" track.
+Debug Tracks are a way to display tabular results from running a DejaViewSQL query as a so-called "debug" track.
 Specifically, if the resultant table can be visualised in a slice format (ex: the [`slice`](sql-tables.autogen#slice) table) or counter format